Arccotangent/numberrain/README.md

 # numberrain

 Numberrain is a command line calculator developed by a student for students.
-It is currently capable of evaluating various basic operations while showing the steps of the calculation wherever appropriate.
+It is currently capable of performing various mathematical computations while showing the steps of the calculation wherever appropriate.

 Additionally, Numberrain is fully scriptable.
 See example scripts in the `example-scripts/` directory for more information.